0xRivendell/sdk-js/README.md

 const riv = new Riv('test-api-key')
 ```

-3. To enable staking in your dapp, past the below code
+3. To enable staking in your dapp, copy and paste the code snippet below

 ```
 const stakeTx = await riv.stake({ chainId, amount })